 Tigers closer Rodriguez makes lone appearance before WBC

-Los Angeles Angels starting pitcher Tyler Skaggs gets a visit from catcher Martin Maldonado, right, during the first inning of a spring training baseball game against the Chicago White Sox Saturday, March 4, 2017, in Glendale, Ariz.
+Oakland Athletics' Khris Davis watches a three-run home run by Cleveland Indians' Erik Gonzalez during the third inning of a spring training baseball game Saturday, March 4, 2017, in Mesa, Ariz.
 Oakland Athletics' Khris Davis watches a three-run home run by Cleveland Indians' Erik Gonzalez during the third inning of a spring training baseball game Saturday, March 4, 2017, in Mesa, Ariz.

 Add your comments below